StephenNu/Linear-Algebra/README.md

 Building
 ==============
-To build run the following commands in the directory you wish to store the project
+To build run the following commands in the directory you wish to store the project.
+The building of unit tests can be turned on by passing -DBUILD\_TESTS=TRUE to the cmake command, or off by -DBUILD\_TESTS=FALSE
 ```
 git clone https://github.com/StephenNu/Linear-Algebra.git
 cd Linear-Algebra